 \section{Discussion}

-The lower bounds in this paper, together with the structural properties implied by fairly small constants, illustrate the importance parameter settings play in data stability assumptions.
-Moreover, our results make us wonder the degree to which the assumptions studied herein hold in practice; a study of real datasets is warranted.
+Our lower bounds, together with the structural properties implied by fairly small constants, illustrate the importance parameter settings play in stability assumptions.
+These results make us wonder the degree to which the assumptions studied herein hold in practice; empirical study of real datasets is warranted.

-Another interesting direction is to relax the assumptions. \cite{ABS10} suggest considering stability under random, and not worst-case, perturbations. \cite{Liang} also study a relaxed version of the assumption, where the optimal clustering can change after perturbation, but not by too much.
-It is open to what extent, and on what data, all these directions will yield practical improvements.
+Another interesting direction is to relax the assumptions.
+Awasthi~et~al.~\cite{ABS10} suggest considering stability under random, and not worst-case, perturbations.
+Balcan and Liang~\cite{Liang} also study a relaxed version of the assumption, where perturbations can change the optimal clustering, but not by much.
+It is open to what extent, and on what data, any of these approaches will yield practical improvements.